-Employees shall accrue vacation leave in accordance with the table included in this policy.
+Employees Effective July 1, 2005, employees shall accrue vacation leave in accordance with the table included in this policy.

 Vacation leave earned during any pay period shall be credited to the employee on the last day of that pay period.
 During leaves of absence with pay, an employee shall continue to earn vacation leave credits.